 RMA measures the ability to educate stakeholders and ensure knowledge and access to risk management tools and products by a variety of measures including the following.

-During the current application cycle, RMA awarded 52 risk management education partnership agreements in the amount of \$4.8 million and 24 cooperative agreements for Targeted States in the amount of \$5 million.
+• During the current year, RMA awarded 58 risk management education partnership agreements in the amount of \$4.6 million and 17 Targeted States agreements in the amount of \$4.3 million.